Who are we?

 Thanks to a constant devotion to the strict requirements of Assoziation Montessori Schweiz (AMS) regarding the training of teaching staff, including continuous on-going training for the director of the school, Verena Schüepp-Lanz, the school’s official recognition as a Montessori School was granted in 2002.
 This paved the way to a change of name to "d'Insle Montessori - Schule AG - Bilingual Day School"

-The previous main house at Signaustrasse 7, with its lovely garden, then became a purely “Children’s House” with two kindergarten sections (3 to 6 year olds) of about 30 children each and a pre-kindergarten section (0 to 3 year olds) with about 16 children.
-The previous branch at Asylstrasse 71 was closed at the end of February.
+The previous main house at Signaustrasse 7, with its lovely garden, then became a purely “Children’s House” with two kindergarten sections (3 to 6 year olds) of about 29 children each and two pre-kindergarten sections (0 to 3 year olds) with about 20 children.

 Since 2001, we have been entitled to use the official description of “Montessori School”.
 In 2003, we gained recognition as a training institution (internship location for teaching staff training in the Montessori method), and have appeared on the official list of AM(S) as a recognised Montessori School since then.

 As a full member of kibesuisse with apprival as a training enterprise, we provide three-year vocational training for professional care staff, specialising in childcare.